Hello! My name is Courtney. I'm in the digital marketing world full time for a wonderful apartment community management company in the Capital of NY!

-I have my Bachelor of Arts in Broadcast Journalism from SUNY Plattsburgh.
+I have my Bachelor of Arts in Broadcast Journalism and Production.
 Shortly after graduating, I packed my bags and moved to CA where I was a writer and producer for the CW as well as a freelance writer for local publications.

 |EDUCATION: BA from SUNY Plattsburgh||BLOG: None provided|

 |CERTIFICATIONS: Journalism, Social Media, Digital Marketing||CURRICULUM VITAE: Must be logged in to view|

 Back to Roots market opens in Bankers Hill